933 people are interested

 75 Marietta St. NW, Suite 404, Atlanta, GA 30303, US

-Through individualized attention, CASA volunteers advocate for the best interests of Georgia's abused and neglected children.
-Bringing urgency to a child's needs, both in and out of a courtroom, CASA volunteers advocate for safety, permanency and well-being through independent recommendations.
-As community partners in the child welfare system, CASA volunteers increase abused and neglected children's access to services, promote safety, and advocate for timeliness and permanency for children involved in juvenile court proceedings.
+Through individualized attention, CASA volunteers advocate for the best interests of children in Georgia who have been abused or neglected and placed in foster care.
+Bringing urgency to a child's needs, both in and out of a courtroom, CASA volunteers work to ensure children have the opportunity to thrive and reach their full potential with the support of permanent connections to family.
+As community partners in the child welfare system, CASA volunteers increase children's access to services, promote safety, and advocate for timeliness and permanency for children involved in juvenile court proceedings.
 CASA volunteers are independent advocates and provide individualized attention for children in a massive state system.
 Georgia CASA develops and supports CASA programs in the state.
 Statewide activities include CASA at the Capitol Day, a state conference and other events.